The Ultimate Guide to Planning a Trip To Maine in The Fall

 Just imagine how gorgeous this road must be that it’s named the All-American Road and considered the gold standard of the scenic route.
 It takes about three hours to drive, but I can guarantee you, it is worth it.

 Love a little history?
 This route will take you back in time.
 On this byway, you will encounter old-time villages and abundant wildlife.

 On this route, you will find the most activities like outdoors sports, local museums, quaint villages, and plenty to ooh and aah about!

 Don’t mistake Portland for an old fisherman town.
 Au contraire, the city is buzzing with trendy shops and vibrant culinary scene.
 As a foodie, you will rejoice to learn the variety of restaurants in town – from fresh seafood, to farm to table, to locally sourced ingredients type of restaurants.
 Definitely add a few extra days to your itinerary if you enjoy hip towns with a great food scene - Read here my food guide to Portland, Maine.

 Go leaf peeping in Maine

-It’s no secret that thousands of visitors flock to Maine during the fall season – a.k.a.
-Leaf peepers.
+It’s no secret that thousands of visitors flock to Maine during the fall season to admire the golden foliage - if you didn’t know, they have a name!
+Leaf peepers, yes it’s a thing.
 If you want to spot some of the best foliage you have ever seen, Maine is the place to be.
 Check out this website, it will tell you the foliage peak color and where to spot it.

 Go on a Lobster boat tour